oracle2025/writing-a-book-with-asciidoctor/README.md

 * Using an epub-validator to validate the generated output
 * A [Jenkinsfile](Jenkinsfile) and [Dockerfile](Dockerfile) for a ready to use CI workflow

-These are tricks that I am using for my own Book Project:
+These are tricks that I am using for my own book project:

 [Leading a Legacy Software Team: How to turn a chaotic software project around and lead it from legacy to success](https://softwareteambook.tk/)